spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-livekit-server.md

 ## Decide on a domain and path

-By default, Livekit is configured to be served on the Matrix domain (`sfu.DOMAIN`, controlled by the `matrix_livekit_server_hostname` variable).
+By default, Livekit is configured to be served on the Matrix domain (`sfu.DOMAIN`, controlled by the `livekit_server_hostname` variable).

 This makes it easy to set it up, **without** having to adjust your DNS records manually.

-If you'd like to run Livekit on another hostname or path, use the `matrix_livekit_server_hostname` variable.
+If you'd like to run Livekit on another hostname or path, use the `livekit_server_hostname` variable.

 ## Adjusting DNS records